 flare The Sleeping Beauty ballet.
 Music by Tchaikovsky.
 Libretto by Ivan Vsevolozhsky and Marius Petipa.
 Choreography by Marius Petipa as revived 2011 by Yuri Grigorovich.
-Stars Svetlana Zakharova (Aurora), David Hallberg (Prince Désiré, Maria Allash (Lilac Fairy), Alexey Loparevich (Carabosse), Artem Ovcharenko (Bluebird), Nina Kaptsova (Princess Florine), Andrei Sitnikov (King FLorestan), and Kristina Karasyova (Queen).
+Stars Svetlana Zakharova (Aurora), David Hallberg (Prince Désiré), Maria Allash (Lilac Fairy), Alexey Loparevich (Carabosse), Artem Ovcharenko (Bluebird), Nina Kaptsova (Princess Florine), Andrei Sitnikov (King FLorestan), and Kristina Karasyova (Queen).
 Vassily Sinaisky conducts the Bolshoi Theatre Orchestra.
-Set design by Ezio Frigerio; costume design by Franca Squarciapino; lighting by Vinicio Cheli; produced by François Duplat; filmed by Vincent Bataillon.
+Set design by Ezio Frigerio; costume design by Franca Squarciapino; lighting by Vinicio Chelie.
+Directed for TV by Vincent Bataillon; produced by François Duplat.
 Released 2012, disc has 5.1 dts-HD Master Audio sound.
 Grade: A+

-But eventually the overhaul was finished.
-And subject title is a recording (November 2011) of the first show staged in the renovated building---a completely new revival of The Sleeping Beauty.
+This title is a recording made November 2011 of the first show staged in the then newly renovated, one-billion dollar Bolshoi Opera building: a completely new revival of The Sleeping Beauty.
 Astonishingly, the Bel Air keepcase and booklet says not a word about this.
-But I did some research and learned that no expense was spared to make all aspects of this Sleeping Beauty a production worthy of the world's first billion-dollar ballet house.
+But we did some research and learned that no expense was spared to make all aspects of this Sleeping Beauty a production worthy of the world's most expensive ballet house.
 Per Ezio Frigerio himself, “As [this was] the first ballet performed on the reconstructed stage at the Bolshoi, we decided to make a magnificent setting.”
 In addition to new sets, over 400 new costumes were designed and constructed along plus a record number of wigs.
 And so it comes to pass that subject title is one of the best ballet videos ever made!
-The Bolshoi Ballet is back in the game with a big success for everyone, including the TV director Vincent Bataillon, whose work here will please even the most demanding and critical ballet fan.
+After years of preoccupation with real estate, the Bolshoi Ballet got back in the game with a big success for everyone, including the TV director Vincent Bataillon, whose work here will please even the most demanding and critical ballet fan.

 Here's a better view of the set floor.
 We are seeing, of course, the christening ceremony for the royal baby Aurora.
 The famous 6 fairies are in the front-center: